Last updated on November 20, 2025

 So, we’ve gone over what the Color Challenges are and where the pesky dual-colored decks have gone, but what about how to maneuver your way through the challenges, and if you should even bother?

 Well, if you’re a new player not just to Arena but to Magic in general, I would highly suggest playing through the entire thing.
-If you’re new to Arena but know what’s up with Magic—or maybe you’re not new to either and just created a new account for shits and giggles—a handful of games just to get the hang of the interface and UI could be helpful before you venture into any real games.
+If you’re new to Arena but know what’s up with Magic—or maybe you’re not new to either and just created a new account for fun—a handful of games just to get the hang of the interface and UI are helpful before you venture into real games.
 But, honestly, the non-ranked Standard queue is just as good a place to do this (for the most part) so you can probably skip ahead to how to bypass the whole thing.

 MTG Arena Color Challenges final match

 When it comes to the real-player matches, you don’t need to win to complete them.
-You’re free to just try your best and lose—or concede if you’re in a rush—as you’ll still receive the rewards and the challenge will be marked as complete, win or lose.
+Just try your best and lose—or concede if you’re in a rush—as you’ll still receive the rewards and the challenge will be marked as complete, win or lose.

-If that’s not quite your style and you want to go into these as prepared to kick butt as you can be, there’s even more good news!
-We mentioned that you can edit the deck at this point, which means you don’t even have to use the “upgraded” starter deck and can experiment with dual-colored decks if you want.
-If that’s your style, this might be a good jumping off point as you’ll probably have gotten some packs from daily quests by now and can construct a better deck with cards from there and wildcards.
-Don’t forget to redeem all of Arena’s promo codes as well for lots of free stuff, and if you’re open to spending a bit of money on bundles without breaking the bank, MTGA’s Welcome Bundle is for you.
+You can edit the deck at this point, which means you can experiment with dual-colored decks if you want.
+If that’s your style, this might be a good jumping off point.
+Even a few wildcards and packs from daily quests give you the means to construct a better deck.
+If you're willing to spend a bit of money on bundles without breaking the bank, MTGA’s Welcome Bundle is for you.

 How to Skip the MTG Arena Tutorial

-All right, now we get on to the part that some of you are probably here for in the first place.
-How do you skip the Color Challenges?
-It’s definitely possible, though you won’t receive any of the cards, mono-colored decks, or even the dual-colored deck quests if you do.
+All right, now for the part that some of you are probably here for in the first place.
+How do you skip the Color Challenge?
+It’s definitely possible.

 The upside to this is that “skipping” the Color Challenges isn’t really skipping them, but just unlocking the rest of the game modes on MTG Arena which would otherwise be locked until you finish most of the challenges.
-You’ll still be able to complete the Color Challenges after you do this, but you’ll also have all events and game modes available to you in the meantime.
+You can still complete the Color Challenges after you do this, but you’ll also have all events and game modes available to you in the meantime.

 Here’s how to “skip” the Color Challenges and unlock all game modes: